bcpeinhardt/schnauzerUI/narrative_docs/src/tutorials/quickstart.md

  and run them.
  - If that all sounds like too much, and you're okay using Firefox, you can build geckodriver from source with `cargo install geckodriver` and then run it.

+ ## Running the REPL for the first time

 To start a REPL, first make sure your webdriver process is running.
 Then make yourself a folder called `sui_tutorial` (or whatever you like) and open a terminal there.